niceBhaalo/NodeJS-Comprehensive-Notes/Module 1 - The Prerequisites/Lesson 6 - Using Promises.md

 the flow of execution from the .catch() function bypassing the .then() function.

 So this is the first main benefit of promises.
 The API does not return the data but it returns a promise.
 And then you can access the properties of a promise which are .then() and .catch().
+And it is these two properties that are basically hiding the data or the error inside them.

 Now let's look at some working code that uses a promise that you can play with.
 Let's create an API that does the following.
 It receives an array of integers and then it doubles every value and returns